taycelebi1702/Automate-The-Boring-Stuff/README.md

-**I made a commitment to publish all my work, document my entire journey so other people can learn from my mistakes.This repository is my official start.**
+**I made a commitment to publish all my work, document my entire journey so other people can learn from my mistakes.
+This repository is my official start.**